 Best Electric Blanket Overall

 Our top overall pick is the Sunbeam Quilted Fleece Heated Blanket.
-At $50 to $90 depending on the size you choose, this blanket has earned its four-star Amazon ratings.

 The luxurious quilted fabric is machine washable and safe for the dryer.
 The 10 heat settings and 10-hour auto shut-off are ideal for overnight use.
 Best of all is the built-in sensor that adjusts to keep consistent warmth while the blanket is on.